Jonny1987/autclicker/README.md

 where

 * G is the number of the group (zero indexed)
-* N is the new number of cycles for that groupo
+* N is the new number of cycles for that group